IPSAT – A Detailed Overview

 We think if you know how your identity could work against you and where or when it is most likely to happen you’ll be better positioned to design a mitigation strategy.

-After completing the IPSAT users have a 75-minute virtual conversation with an IPSAT coach to process more deeply what they’ve learned and how to apply it with a focus on the following three specific outcomes:
+After completing the IPSAT users have a 90-minute coaching conversation with an IPSAT coach to process more deeply what they’ve learned and how to apply it with a focus on the following three specific outcomes:

 - First, we believe the IPSAT experience gives people confidence and clarity about how they can add value to others and make their best contribution to a team.